 This course introduces the interactions of bacteria, archaea, protists, fungi, and viruses with the human environment, including the important roles of these microbes in production and spoilage of food and beverages, in benefitting human health, in causing human disease, and in shaping the human immune system.
-This course cannot be used for program credit by BIOL, ENVS, NUTR, or NURS majors.
+(3h lab).
+This course is intended for Nutrition and Nursing majors.

-Prerequisite(s): BIOL 1113/1123 or BIOL 1813, with a minimum grade of C-; CHEM 1013 is highly recommended.
-Antirequisite(s): Credit can only be obtained for one of BIOL 2053, BIOL 2253, or BIOL 2453.
+Prerequisite(s): BIOL 1813 or BIOL 2853, and CHEM 1013, all with a minimum grade of C-.
+Antirequisite(s): Credit can be obtained for only one of BIOL 2053, BIOL 2253, or BIOL 2453.